 Lip blush tattoo healing process day by day

-Immediately after treatment, lips usually look brighter, deeper, and more defined than the final healed result.
-There may also be mild to moderate swelling, particularly in the first 24 hours.
+Immediately after treatment, lips usually look brighter, deeper and more defined than the final healed result.
+Mild to moderate swelling is common, and it is typically greatest in the first twenty-four to forty-eight hours.
 Some clients describe the sensation as similar to windburn or dry, chapped lips.

 This early intensity can be a surprise, but it is temporary.
-Fresh pigment sits more visibly in the skin, and swelling can make the lips look fuller and stronger in colour.
-During this stage, careful aftercare matters most.
-Keeping the area clean, avoiding unnecessary touching, and following your clinician’s instructions will help protect both comfort and colour retention.
+Fresh pigment sits more visibly in the skin, and swelling can make the lips look fuller and stronger in colour than they will be once healed.

 This is often the awkward phase.
-The surface of the lips may begin to feel very dry, flaky, or slightly uneven in texture.
-Some peeling is common, and the colour can start to look patchy as the top layer naturally sheds.
+The surface of the lips may begin to feel very dry or flaky, light peeling commonly starts, and the colour can look patchy as the top layer naturally sheds.
+Heavy scabbing is less usual.

-It is important not to pick, rub, or exfoliate the lips, even if they look uneven.
-Prematurely lifting dry skin can interfere with pigment retention and increase irritation.
-Let the peeling happen naturally.
-In most cases, the lips are simply moving through the expected repair process.
+Prematurely lifting dry skin can interfere with pigment retention and increase irritation, which is why the peeling is best left to happen on its own.
+In most cases the lips are simply moving through the expected repair process.

 Week 2

-This lighter phase is part of the normal settling period.
+This lighter phase, sometimes called ghosting, is part of the normal settling period.
 The pigment has not necessarily been lost.
-It is just sitting beneath the skin while healing continues.
+It is sitting beneath the skin while healing continues.

-Over the next few weeks, the tone generally starts to return in a softer, more natural-looking way.
+Over these weeks the tone generally starts to return in a softer, more natural-looking way.
 The colour becomes more even, less bright, and better integrated with your natural lip tone.
 Shape and definition also begin to look more refined.

-By this point, you can usually get a much better sense of the result, although final healed colour still varies depending on your skin, natural lip undertone, lifestyle, and the shade chosen.
-Clients who want a slightly stronger finish often achieve that through the touch-up appointment rather than the initial treatment alone.
+By this point you can usually get a much better sense of the healed result, although the final colour still varies depending on your skin, your natural lip undertone, your lifestyle and the shade chosen.
+Clients who would like a slightly stronger finish often achieve that through an optional perfecting appointment rather than the initial treatment alone.

 What is normal during healing and what is not